Continental USA Orders Ship FREE!

 AKG products are the synthesis of premium European design and impeccable workmanship infused with an intimate understanding of what truly sounds right.
 AKG engineers work in one of the largest and most advanced acoustics laboratories in Europe equipped with state-of-the-art technologies that enable them to fine-tune products to the highest degree.

-The acceptance and use of AKG products by leading engineers and musicians for demanding recording, broadcast and live sound applications and by architects and consultants for installed sound projects is a testament to their incredible sound, bullet-proof reliability and long-lasting quality.
+The acceptance and use of AKG products by leading engineers and musicians for demanding recording, broadcast and live sound applications and by architects and consultants for installed sound projects is a testament to your incredible sound, bullet-proof reliability and long-lasting quality.
 You can use AKG products with confidence that your equipment meets the highest standards.

 AKG warrants its products to be free from defects for 1 year from the date of purchase.